zachwood0s/lambda-hs/README.md

 # lambda-hs

-## Things I explored in this project
+## Other things I explored in this project

 One of my major goals with this project was to explore various ways that I could write decently clean compiler code.
 With that goal in mind, I explored